 One of my MultiTasks has an AutoTask importing into CM+1 that shows an error on the Run screen when the environment settings are set as December.
 What should I do?

 As Current Month +1 does not exist in December, IFP does not import into this period.
 It will run the AutoTask (and therefore the MultiTask) and just show a warning for the AutoTask with the CM+1 period.
-This is normally in a MultiTask that imports data for a number of years e.g. CY CM+1 to December CY+4.
+This is normally seen in a MultiTask that imports data for a number of years e.g. CY CM+1 to December CY+4.
 The AutoTask for CY CM+1 will have no effect (shows a warning) and the AutoTasks for CY+1 to CY+4 should run as expected, having the desired outcome.
 This “error” message will only be displayed in IFP 3.3.6 and earlier.